jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 ## How much do minor-league baseball stadiums cost?

 Minor-league ballparks are cheaper than their major-league counterparts, but their construction costs are similarly increasing.
-For teams that hosted MLB-affiliated minor-league franchises 2025 the median cost for facilities the 2020s was $59 million, which is nearly three times as costly venues build in the 1990s, when minor-league baseball experienced a corresponding stadium boom.
-These minor-league facilities also receive relatively more public support, with the median public share of 78%
+Among facilities hosting MLB-affiliated minor-league teams in 2025, the median construction cost for ballparks built in the 2020s was $59 million.
+That is nearly three times the median cost of ballparks built in the 1990s, when minor-league baseball experienced its own stadium-construction boom.
+These facilities also receive substantial public support, with a median public share of 78%.

 <figure style="text-align: center;">
   <img src="/images/Fig19.3.png"